-These drugs work by reducing the body’s production of an enzyme that conveys pain messages to the brain.
-When these medications are consumed often, they help the body to fight the pain caused by inflammation and swelling.
-Also, these OTC drugs also provide general pain relief.
+These drugs work by reducing the body's production of an enzyme that sends pain messages to the brain.
+When taken often, these medications help the body fight pain caused by inflammation and swelling.
+These OTC medications also provide general pain relief.

 - Topical Treatments

-Typically, there are two types of topical treatments used for treating a neuropathic condition, including local anesthetics and analgesics.
-These topical medications can be in the form of ointments, creams, gels or lotions.
-As per the ease and preference of the patients, the doctor may prescribe any of these treatments that can be directly applied to the skin.
+Typically, there are two types of topical treatments used to treat a neuropathic condition, including local anesthetics and analgesics.
+These topical medications can be in the form of ointments, creams, gels, or lotions.
+Depending on the patient's comfort and preference, the doctor may prescribe any of these treatments that can be applied directly to the skin.

-The substances in these medications get absorbed in the skin and provide quick relief from the pain.
+The substances in these medications are absorbed into the skin and provide quick relief from pain.
 One of the most commonly used topical medications is capsaicin cream.
-This topical analgesic contains chili substance that works miraculously in providing pain relief.
+This topical analgesic contains chili substance that works wonders in providing pain relief.

 - Alternative Therapies

-Even after using painkillers and topical treatments, if the condition does not improve, then, the doctors use therapies to treat the condition.
-Besides, if the patient is suffering from moderate-to-acute pain, a combination of therapies and medications is useful.
+Even after using painkillers and topical treatments, if the condition does not improve, then the doctors use therapies to treat the condition.
+Also, if the patient is suffering from moderate to acute pain, a combination of therapies and medications is useful.

-Biofeedback is a non-invasive, non-drug treatment in which electrode sensors are attached to the patient’s body.
-These sensors, then, measure the key body functions and help in consciously managing the patient’s body physiological responses.
+Biofeedback is a non-invasive, non-drug treatment in which electrode sensors are placed on the patient's body.
+These sensors then measure key body functions and help to consciously manage the physiological responses of the patient's body.

-This therapy also helps in learning ways to control, lessen or prevent certain physical responses such that increase the feelings of stress and pain.
-With the help of this therapy, many patients have found relief in their neuropathic condition.
+This therapy also helps in learning ways to control, reduce or prevent certain physical responses that increase feelings of stress and pain.
+With the help of this therapy, many patients have found relief from their neuropathic condition.

-Transcutaneous electrical nerve stimulation (TENS) therapy is used relief patients from acute, chronic, and psychogenic pain.
+Transcutaneous electrical nerve stimulation (TENS) therapy is used to relieve patients from acute, chronic and psychogenic pain.
 This non-invasive treatment is also useful in providing relief from arthritis, back pain, sports injuries, neck pain, etc.

-For the treatment of neuropathic pain, this therapy works by restraining pain signals from reaching the brain.
-In this treatment, small electrode pads are attached to the painful area of the body.
-Once the pads are attached, light electrical impulses are sent to the body.
+For the treatment of neuropathic pain, this therapy works by blocking pain signals from reaching the brain.
+In this treatment, small electrode pads are placed on the painful area of the body.
+Once the pads are in place, small electrical pulses are sent to the body.

-The frequency of electrodes intensity is increased until the patient feels the strong but comfortable impact on the body.
-With few sessions of this therapy, major pain relief can be experienced.
-Besides, TENS therapy is also useful in stimulating the production of endorphins, which are the body’s natural painkillers.
+The frequency of the intensity of the electrodes is increased until the patient feels the strong, but comfortable, effect on the body.
+With a few sessions of this therapy, significant pain relief can be experienced.
+In addition, TENS therapy is also useful in stimulating the production of endorphins, which are the body's natural painkillers.

 - Ergonomic Casts or Splints

-Generally advised for the arms, hands, feet, and legs, this therapy is useful for the patients suffering from muscle weakness due to peripheral neuropathy.
-These splints or casts offer the necessary support to the affected part of the body thereby reducing the pain.
+Generally recommended for the arms, hands, feet and legs, this therapy is useful for patients suffering from muscle weakness due to peripheral neuropathy.
+These splints or casts provide the necessary support to the affected part of the body, thereby reducing pain.

-For instance, a splint or cast can keep the affected wrists in a proper position while the patient sleeps.
-Ergonomic Casts or Splints can also relieve the pain of carpal tunnel syndrome.
+For example, a splint or cast can keep the affected wrists in a proper position while the patient sleeps.
+Ergonomic casts or splints can also relieve the pain of carpal tunnel syndrome.

-This traditional yet useful therapy has found to be one of the best treatment options for Peripheral Neuropathy.
-In this therapy, needles are inserted into the patient’s body’s pressure points to fuel the nervous system.
-This discharges endorphins, the body’s natural painkillers, in the spine, muscles, and brain, resulting in reduced pain.
+This traditional yet useful therapy has proven to be one of the best treatment options for peripheral neuropathy.
+This therapy involves inserting needles into pressure points on the patient's body to stimulate the nervous system.
+This releases endorphins, the body's natural painkillers, in the spine, muscles and brain, resulting in reduced pain.